CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 The first thing is to fill BP QC Qualification with data – levels that you want to manage suppliers.
 One next step is assigning QC Qualification to a Business Partner.

-Below you have an example of how to use functionality in the company.
+Below, you have an example of how to use functionality in the company.

 ![Frequency](./media/quality-control-frequency-based-on-supplier-rating/frequency.webp)